 In some problems, a small change to the starting situation leads to a correspondingly small change in the overall trajectory.
 For instance, if you change the angle of a cannon by a small amount, the path of the ball changes only slightly.
 In other problems, two nearly identical starting situations can lead to significantly different behaviors.
 In these, enormous precision is required in both measurement and simulation to ensure an accurate answer.
-Consider the problem of a rolling die, which is the archetype of a physical process whose outcome is hard to predict, and in which slight differences in initial conditions can lead to entirely different outcomes.
-Although it is relatively easy to carry out an approximate computer simulation of a die rolling and to render it in an animation, it is extremely difficult to accurately predict the outcome of an actual roll of dice, even if the starting conditions are specified precisely (Kapitaniak, Strzalko, Grabski, & Kapitaniak, 2012).
+Consider the problem of a rolling die, which is the archetype of axioms, and rules based on discrete models.
+For instance, a differential equation refers to a continuous model of time whereas a difference equation refers to a discrete model of time.